openhab/org.openhab.binding.zwave/doc/thermofloor/ztrm3_0_0.md

 ### Parameter 14: Button brighness dimmed state

 Button brighness dimmed state
-Configure the brightness of the buttons in dimmed state.

-0 to 100% (Default 50%)
+<p&gtConfigure the brightness of the buttons in dimmed state.</p&gt <p&gt0 to 100% (Default 50%)</p&gt
 Values in the range 0 to 100 may be set.

 The manufacturer defined default value is ```50```.